powderham/CV/README.md

 2 years corporate experience as a Tech Consultant with Deloitte creating a wealth of experience as a programme and project manager.

-- I oversaw 4 streams of a multi-year post-acquisition change programme at a global software house
+- I oversaw 4 streams of a multi-year, post-acquisition change programme at a global software house
 - Got buy in for and created/hosted visualisations for key metrics in the programme, used across a three year change programme